-James W. Hazel Rector Board of Visitors George Mason University
+James W. Hazel Rector Board of Visitors George Mason University ITEM NUMBER V.A.:

+JOINT LEGISLATIVE AUDIT AND REVIEW

+COMMISSION SPAN OF CONTROL

+(ACTION)

+Update the Board of Visitors on current Span of

+Control data according to JLARC's

+recommendation.

-ITEM NUMBER V.A.: JOINT LEGISLATIVE AUDIT AND REVIEW COMMISSION SPAN OF CONTROL (ACTION) PURPOSE OF ITEM: Update the Board of Visitors on current Span of Control data according to JLARC's recommendation.
-APPROPRIATE COMMITTEE: FINANCE AND LAND USE BRIEF NARRATIVE: In October 2014, the Joint Legislative Audit and Review Commission (JLARC) issued a report to the Governor and General Assembly regarding Support Costs and Staffing at Virginia's Higher Education Institutions.
+FINANCE AND LAND USE

+In October 2014, the Joint Legislative Audit and Review Commission (JLARC) issued a report to the Governor and General Assembly regarding Support Costs and Staffing at Virginia's Higher Education Institutions.
 The intent of the study was to analyze the cost efficiency of the state's higher education institutions and to identify opportunities to reduce costs.
 JLARC analyzed spending, staffing levels and "spans of control" - measured by the number of direct reports per supervisor.
-JLARC's recommendation for Span of Control included the Board of Visitors at all Virginia Institutions receive annual reports on Span of Control statistics, and eliminate unnecessary supervisory positions by developing standards that establish and promote broader spans of control.
-Mason is working towards broader spans of control.
-In 2018, Mason developed a span of control policy (University Policy 2233).